 - Needing to take more of the substance to feel the effects

 - Going out of your way to purchase or use the substance

 - Using the drug in hazardous situations

 - Failing to complete obligations because of drug use

 Because ecstasy increases the levels of mood-enhancing chemicals in the brain, some people become accustomed to the pleasure that they feel while using the substance.
 Many individuals report that they lose the ability to enjoy life once the drug wears off.
 Therefore, they may take the drug repeatedly to continue to feel the effects.

 Continual use of MDMA can lead to changes in the brain that affect your ability to function.
 Some say that ecstasy is more psychologically addictive than physically addictive.
 However, people who abuse ecstasy may experience withdrawal symptoms when they stop using the drug.
 This is also a sign that they may need treatment at an ecstasy rehab center.

 What to Expect at an Ecstasy Rehab Center

 If you need to get away from a lifestyle that encourages MDMA use, seeking treatment is your best option.
-Reach out to an ecstasy rehab center today if you need help breaking out of a cycle of ecstasy abuse.
+To learn more about available Pennsylvania addiction treatment programs, get in touch with an ecstasy rehab center today.